ibm-cloud-docs/containers/cs_cluster.md

 Before you begin, [target your CLI](cs_cli_install.html#cs_cli_configure) to your cluster.

-If you have an existing subnet in your {{site.data.keyword.BluSoftlayer_notm}} portfolio with custom firewall rules or available IP addresses that you want to use, create a cluster with no subnet and make your existing subnet available to the cluster when the cluster provisions.
+If you have an existing subnet in your IBM Bluemix Infrastructure (SoftLayer) portfolio with custom firewall rules or available IP addresses that you want to use, create a cluster with no subnet and make your existing subnet available to the cluster when the cluster provisions.

 1. Identify the subnet to use.
 Note the ID of the subnet and the VLAN ID.
 In this example, the subnet ID is 807861 and the VLAN ID is 1901230.